streamlinecloud/StreamlineCloud/SECURITY.md

 - **CI/CD Pipelines:** Our continuous integration and continuous deployment pipelines include security checks and tests.
 - **Configuration Management:** We enforce secure default configurations and provide guidelines for secure deployments.

-## Security Features

-### Authentication and Authorization

-- **API Authentication:** Our REST APIs are secured using API keys or OAuth tokens to ensure only authorized users can access the endpoints.
-- **Role-Based Access Control (RBAC):** Different roles and permissions are enforced to ensure users have the minimum required access.

-### Data Protection

-- **Encryption:** All sensitive data, both at rest and in transit, is encrypted using industry-standard encryption algorithms.
-- **Secure Storage:** Credentials and other sensitive information are stored securely using environment variables and secrets management tools.

-### Logging and Monitoring

-- **Audit Logs:** Comprehensive logging of all access and changes to the system is enabled to detect and respond to suspicious activities.
-- **Monitoring:** Continuous monitoring is in place to identify and mitigate potential security threats in real time.

 ## Contributing to Security

 We welcome contributions from the community to enhance the security of this project.
 If you are interested in contributing, please follow our [contributing guidelines](CONTRIBUTING.md) and ensure that your changes adhere to the security practices outlined above.